mathjax/MathJax/README.txt

 The main MathJax website is www.mathjax.org, and it includes announcements and other important information.
-MathJax also has a SourceForge site at http://sourceforge.net/projects/mathjax/ that includes the download site for the MathJax distribution, and several user forums for asking questions and getting assistance:
+MathJax also has a SourceForge site at http://sourceforge.net/projects/mathjax/ that includes the download site for the MathJax distribution.
+A user forum for asking questions and getting assistance is hosted at Google, and the bug tracker is hosted at GitHub:

   Bug tracker:         https://github.com/mathjax/MathJax/issues
   MathJax-Users Group: http://groups.google.com/group/mathjax-users